NoemiRozpara/SearchHub/README.md

 - Service for fetching images from URLs, used to display users' avatars
 - Caching repository for fetched images
 - Shared theme for all components
+- Dispay single repository in `SFSafariView` - I believe this is the best option UX-wise

 ## To Do